Biskweet/DatasetGen/README.md

-# HTML JSON description of a webpage to an image
+# JSON description of an HTML webpage and image generation

 The project aims to generate image representations from JSON descriptions of a webpages's input elements.